Experimental error suppression in Cross-Resonance gates via multi-derivative pulse shaping

 Following the multi-derivative pulse described above, we propose the following pulse shape derived by recursively applying the \textsc{drag} correction targeting at the three dominant transitions

 with the perturbative substitution \cref{eq:two-level omega solution perturbation} or

 using the exact expression \cref{eq:two-level omega 1 solution exact} for the two single-photon transitions.
 The energy difference between state $\ket{j}$ and $\ket{k}$ in the rotating frame is denoted by $\Delta_{jk}$.
 The symbol $\circ$ denotes the composition of different substitutions $\mathcal{F}$, applied sequentially from right to left on the pulse shape.
-Recursively chaining the \textsc{drag} correction recursively such that all three dominant errors.
-While the two single-photon corrections $\mathcal{F}^{(1)}$ are interchangeable, the substitution for the two-photon transitions is applied first, followed by the two others.
-The detailed derivation is presented in the Methods section.
+Recursively chaining the \textsc{drag} correction as above suppresses all three dominant errors.
+While the two single-photon corrections $\mathcal{F}^{(1)}$ are interchangeable, the substitution for the two-photon transitions needs to be applied first, as detailed in the Methods section.
 The explicit formula for the perturbative \textsc{drag} pulse [\cref{eq: solution perturbation 3 transitions}] is given by the following recursive expressions:

 Here, $\Omega_3$ needs to be chosen such that the obtained pulse is continuous and starts and ends in zero.
 Without the last equation for the two-photon transition, the derived pulse aligns with the multi-derivative DRAG solution proposed for multiple linear couplings in \cite{Motzoi2013Improving}.
 Notably, if one of the DRAG correction strengths is fine-tuned by an additional parameter, it will not affect the other correction significantly because of the recursive design.

 Typically, a CR pulse consists of a rising, a holding and a lowering period, during which the pulse is turned on from zero to the maximum, held for a while and then turned off.
 We choose the rising portion of the pulse to be